...

 Who Has To File An Income Tax Return?

 You must file a tax return if you owe income tax or if you want to claim an income tax refund.
 All residents of Canada on Dec 31 of any given year are expected to file an income tax return.
 It is best to meet with a tax consultant who can help you process your Income Tax Return and assist you with obtaining the maximum benefit from your return.
 If you are eligible for a refund, you will be paid by cheque or direct deposit to the receiver’s bank account.
+Learn about who has to file an income tax and benefit return in Canada.

 Why Should I File A Return?